Rookout/deployment-examples/aws-ecs/java-wildfly-ecs/README.md

 1. Upload your docker image to a registry

+1. Change the `docker-compose.yml` to use your image as a build

-1. Create an ECS service from the docker-compose file using ecs-cli : `ecs-cli compose service create`
+1. Create an ECS service from the docker-compose file using ecs-cli : `ecs-cli compose service --project-name wildfly-rookout create`

 1. Run the task from the AWS console